Alireza-Ghavabesh/AIOhttp-rest-api/README.md

+# AIOhttp-rest-api

-# AIOhttp-rest-api with Async SqlAlchemy :)
+Curent orm : with Async SqlAlchemy.

+It will to change with (Tortoise ORM)
 This project is under development...